albrechtjonas/Java-Algorithm-NeuralNetwork/README.md

 1. Dominic Jiang for the production of the algorithm and algorithm development

-## How to test this algorithm on Mac OS or Windows
+## How To Test This Algorithm On Mac OS Or Windows